Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - Your infant's IH is draining pus or looks more swollen.

-usually involves waiting for it to go away on its own.
-Most hemangiomas will shrink and disappear without treatment before your child is 5 to 9 years of age.
+- Most hemangiomas will shrink and disappear without treatment.
+This usually happens before your child is 5 to 9 years of age.
 If your infant's IH prevents him or her from eating, breathing, hearing, or seeing, it will be removed.
 The IH may be removed if it becomes an open sore, infected, or bleeds heavily.
-The IH may also be removed if it becomes an open sore, infected, or bleeds heavily.
 Medicines, laser therapy, or surgery may be used to shrink or remove the IH.

 Write down your questions so you remember to ask them during your child's visits.